multivendorx/multivendorx.github.io/source/includes/v1/_introduction.md

 * You may access the API over either HTTP or HTTPS.

 <aside class="notice">
-  <strong>Note:</strong> Before you proceed, go through <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs">WooCommerce REST API</a> for proper understanding of WCMp and WooCommerce REST API.
+  <strong>Note:</strong> Before you proceed, go through <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs">WooCommerce REST API</a> for proper understanding of MultiVendorX and WooCommerce REST API.
 </aside>

 ## JSONP ##